- Home

 Perfect for a quick dinner, this Indian-inspired dish is a symphony of flavours and texture: with chewy cubes of crispy paneer, wholesome brown rice and mixed grains, nutritious veggies, and a restaurant-quality yoghurt dipping sauce.

-Paneer cheese has a very mild taste, but this recipe ups the ante by frying it in garlic, chilli, and cumin until it forms a deliciously spicy crust.
+Paneer has a mild taste, but this recipe ups the ante by frying it in garlic, chilli, and cumin until it forms a deliciously spicy crust.
 You can save time by using shop-bought pouches of mixed grains and rice, and cooking the paneer and veggies in tandoori curry paste while you make the yoghurt sauce.

 7. Kimchi noodles